Ticket Sales Dashboard

 Spektrix gives users the option to include certain events in metrics, and exclude others.
 That improves reporting by excluding add-ons like car parking, pre-show talks or dining which are technically classed as separate events by the system.
 Only events which users have set as ‘Included in Metrics’ are used in this analysis.
 This isn’t a perfect filter, as different users will have different approaches to which events they do and don’t include in the metrics.

-Organisations are only included in the analysis if they sold tickets for the month of comparison in both 2019 and 2022.
-This means that users which closed down or left Spektrix in 2020 or later are not included even if they saw sales in 2019; and that brand new venues (or those who moved to Spektrix without importing historic data) are not included even if they saw sales in 2022.
+Organizations are only included in the analysis if they sold tickets for the month of comparison in both 2019 and 2022/23.
+This means that users which closed down or left Spektrix in 2020 or later are not included even if they saw sales in 2019; and that brand new venues (or those who moved to Spektrix without importing historic data) are not included even if they saw sales in 2022/23.
 This may mean that seasonal clients (e.g. festivals which run every two years) are excluded from certain months/years, and that some 2019 sales may have been processed in systems other than Spektrix.

-Months are all calendar months, i.e. August means 1-31 August 2022 or 1-31 August 2019.
+Months are all calendar months, i.e. August means August 1-31, 2022 or August 1-31, 2019.
 This may affect certain months disproportionately due to annual events happening on different days of the year.
 For instance, there were five weekends in January 2022 and only four in January 2019.

 Presenting the data